Find the fit issue.

 This quiz helps clarify the overall tone your outfits read best in — cleaner, softer, easier, more polished, or more directional.
 It works with Shape Measure, Color Measure, and Essence Measure, not instead of them.

-The Wardrobe Measure is about what to buy next, what to stop buying, and how to make getting dressed easier with the results you already have.
+See Style DNA outfit inspiration on Pinterest →The Wardrobe Measure is about what to buy next, what to stop buying, and how to make getting dressed easier with the results you already have.

 Complete this final edit to reveal what to buy, skip, tailor, and replace next.

-Generated after the quiz: the pieces that should be replaced slowly and intentionally.
+The items that should be replaced slowly and intentionally.

 A few of the most important questions behind fit, color, style direction, and wardrobe planning.